JurrivhLeon/PJs_of_ImagePrpcessing/frequency_filter/README.md

 matplotlib==3.3.4
 ```

-Now create a new terminal in an IDE (e.g. PyCharm, Visual Studio Code, etc.),
-activate the needed environment,
+Now create a new terminal in an IDE (e.g. PyCharm, Visual Studio Code, etc.), activate the needed environment,
-and check if the current working directory is ${MY_DIR}.
+and check if the current working directory is ```${MY_DIR}```.
 If not, change it to this directory.

 The file freq_filter.py includes the frequency filters needed in our experiments.